Writing your research proposal

 You should:

-• include a short summary of the central question behind your research
+• briefly introduce the central questions behind your research

 • explain the background of your proposed project